Design of generalized fractional order gradient descent method: Simulation Study

-As can be seen from Fig. \ref{Fig 16}, all of them accomplish the parameter estimation successfully.
+As can be seen from Fig. \ref{Fig 11}, all of them accomplish the parameter estimation successfully.
 It is no exaggeration to say that the three methods have considerable convergence speed.
-Fig. \ref{Fig 16} also demonstrates that the proposed solutions can resolve the convergence problems of fractional gradient descent method and the resulting methods are implementable in practical case. \end{example}
+Fig. \ref{Fig 11} also demonstrates that the proposed solutions can resolve the convergence problems of fractional order gradient method and the resulting methods are implementable in practical case. \end{example} \begin{example} \textbf{The comparison with the classical algorithm}

+Herein, we continue to consider the function $f(x)=(x-5)^2$ and check the convergence speed of the classical integer order gradient method in (\ref{Eq5}) and the three developed algorithms.
+Set the parameters as $\mu=0.15$, $K=1$, $x_0=1$, $c=0$, $\epsilon=0$, and $\beta=0.1$. $x_1=3.4$ is additionally assumed for Algorithm 1 and then the simulation results can be found in Fig. \ref{Fig 12}.
+From these curves, it can be concluded that our methods overperform the classical method.
+Though Algorithm 1 plays a little bad result in the steady precision, it gives a rapid response.
+Notably, with the given conditions, Algorithm 2 and Algorithm 3 perform much better than the integer order method.
+All of these clearly demonstrate the advantages of the proposed methods in convergence speed.

+To fully reveal the advantages, we consider the target function $f(x)=(x-5)^{4/3}$, which is not strong convex.
+By using the method in (\ref{Eq5}), the result is divergent and the real extreme point cannot be found.
+If we configure the parameters $\mu=0.5$, $x_0=1$, $x_1=2$, $K=1$ for Algorithm 1 and $\alpha=0.1$, $c=0$, $x_0=1$, $\epsilon=0$ for Algorithm 2 and $\mu=0.15$, $x_0=1$, $\beta=0.1$ for Algorithm 3, then the simulation results can be obtained in Fig. \ref{Fig 13}.
+Several conclusions can be drawn. i) $x_k$ in Algorithm 1 can converge to the real extreme point definitely. ii) Algorithm 2 and Algorithm 3 can converge to a small region around the real extreme point. iii) The chattering phenomenon exists in Algorithm 2 and Algorithm 3. iv) A large learning rate corresponds to a large convergence speed and a large amplitude of vibration. v) All the five cases in (\ref{Eq20})-(\ref{Eq24}) are available for the special function $f(x)=(x-5)^{4/3}$. vi) The variable learning rate method might be useful to solving the chattering problem. \end{example}